 2.8.1 Dangerous situation in road traffic

-▶ If you encounter any hazards or dangers in road traffic, apply the brake on the pedelec until it comes to a halt.
+▶ If you encounter any hazards or dangers in road traffic, apply the brake until the pedelec comes to a halt.
 The brake acts as an emergency stop system in such cases.

 2.8.2 Leaked brake fluid